Services for Veterans

-The veterans’ lounge on main campus is on the 2nd floor of the Student Union Building and is open weekdays from 8:00 AM to 5:00 pm for veterans to use to relax, watch TV, play x-box, eat, meet, study, etc.
+The veterans’ lounge on the university campus is on the first floor of the Library Building in room 121 weekdays from 8:00 AM to 5:00 pm for veterans to use to relax, watch TV, play x-box, eat, meet, study, etc.

 There is also a veterans’ lounge on the City College campus on the 2nd floor of the Tech Building.